In the modern world, most of us have higher levels of anxiety than is either natural or healthy for us.

-Indeed, the National Institute of Mental Health (NIMH) estimate that around 40 million American adults suffer with an anxiety disorder.
+Indeed, the National Institute of Mental Health (NIMH) estimates that around 40 million American adults suffer from an anxiety disorder.

 The real figure is likely to be a LOT higher as many sufferers do not seek medical help and the worry and unease simply become a part of life.

 This article will examine the TOP foods to include in your diet that will naturally help to improve your anxiety symptoms.